top of page

 Your family might try living simply for one day this week.
 John the Baptist lived in the desert because his focus and attention was on his mission.
 How might your family live one day without the computer, the television, or cell phones?
 Use the time to focus on reading Scripture or praying or service.

 ...that John the Baptist was actually Jesus’ cousin?
 He was born to Zechariah and Elizabeth, who was thought to have been too old to have a child.
 Mary visited her cousin Elizabeth when both women were pregnant, and John leapt in Elizabeth’s womb, the first to testify to Jesus.
 As a grown man, John also testified to the coming of the Christ.

 2020 Liturgy Training Publications.
 800-933-1800.
 Permission to publish granted by the Archdiocese of Chicago, on June 25, 2020.

 Items that are low at the pantry:

-Thank you for your continued support and acts of kindness!!!
+Thank you for your incredible generosity and

 What so ever you do........